thingsboard/thingsboard.github.io/docs/iot-gateway/config/knx.md

 ### Section "Devices"

 This section is used to configure devices polling period and data processing.
-The section consist of the array of objects, where each object contains the following fields:
+The section consists of the array of objects, where each object contains the following fields:
 - **deviceInfo** - device name and profile configuration.
 - **pollPeriod** - polling period in milliseconds.
 - **attributes** - array of objects that contains the configuration of attributes.
 - **timeseries** - array of objects that contains the configuration of time series.

-General view of the device configuration looks like:
+General view of the device configuration looks like this:

 ```json
 "devices": [